MohammedRashwan/Portainer-AWS/README.md

 </div>

 ### 📊 Monitoring and Optimization
-- Monitored performance metrics and optimized the deployment for improved reliability and efficiency.
+- Monitor performance metrics and optimized the deployment for improved reliability and efficiency.

 ---